SafranCassiopee/php-metar-decoder/README.md

 Contribute
 ----------

-If you find a valid METAR that is badly parsed by this library, please open a github issue
+If you find a valid METAR that is badly parsed by this library, please open a github issue with all possible details:

+- the full METAR causing problem
+- parsing exception returned by the library
+- how you expected the decoder to behave
+- links to support your proposal

+If you want to improve or enrich the test suite, fork the repository and submit your changes with a pull request.

+If you have any other idea to improve the library, please use github issues or directly pull requests depending on what you're more confortable with.

 Tests and coverage
 ------------------

 This library is fully unit tested, and uses [PHPUnit](https://phpunit.de/getting-started.html) to launch the tests.

+Travis CI is used for continuous integration, which triggers tests for PHP 5.3, 5.4, 5.5 for each push to the repo.

-If you want to run the tests, first install dev dependencies ([composer](http://getcomposer.org) needed)
+To run the tests by yourself, you must first install the dev dependencies ([composer](http://getcomposer.org) needed)

 ```shell
 composer install --dev